eliasson/pieces/README.md

 features to really be useful.
 It was implemented for fun in order to learn more about BitTorrent as well as Python's asyncio library.

+See http://markuseliasson.se/article/bittorrent-in-python/ for a walkthrough on the BitTorrent protocol and how pieces works under the hood.

 The client currently only support downloading of data, although adding the remaining features regarding seeding and multi-file should not be that hard.